yuummmer/fairy-core/CONTRIBUTING.md

 By contributing to this repository, you agree that:

-- Contributions to the core engine code (e.g. files under src/fairy/** excluding src/fairy/rulepacks/**) are licensed under the project’s main license, AGPL-3.0-only.
+- Contributions to the core engine code (e.g. files under `src/fairy/**`) are licensed under the project’s main license, **AGPL-3.0-only**.
-- Contributions to built-in rulepacks (e.g. files under src/fairy/rulepacks/**) are licensed under CC0-1.0, so they can be freely reused by the wider community.
+- Contributions to example/kata rulepacks in this repo (e.g. `rulepacks/examples/**`) are licensed under **CC0-1.0**.
-- Contributions to samples and test fixtures (e.g. under samples/** or tests/fixtures/**, if present) are licensed under CC BY-4.0.
+- Contributions to samples and test fixtures (e.g. under `samples/**` or `tests/fixtures/**`) are licensed under **CC BY-4.0**.

-f you are contributing code or content copied or adapted from another project, please make sure its license is compatible with the relevant FAIRy license and include attribution where needed.
+If you are contributing code or content copied or adapted from another project, please make sure its license is compatible with the relevant FAIRy license and include attribution where needed.

-Note: We may introduce a Contributor License Agreement (CLA) later to make dual/commercial licensing simpler.
-If that happens, this document will be updated, and new contributions may be subject to CLA terms going forward.
+Note: We may introduce a Contributor License Agreement (CLA) later.
+If that happens, this document will be updated.
----